Amica Mutual Pavilion

 The Amica Mutual Pavilion (originally Providence Civic Center and formerly Dunkin' Donuts Center ("The Dunk")) is an indoor arena located in downtown Providence, Rhode Island.
-It was built in 1972, as a home court for the emerging Providence College Friars men's basketball program, due to the high demand for tickets to their games in Alumni Hall, as well as for a home arena for the then–Providence Reds, who played in the nearly 50-year-old Rhode Island Auditorium.
+It was built in 1972, as a home court for the Providence College Friars men's basketball program, due to the high demand for tickets to their games in Alumni Hall, as well as for a home arena for the then–Providence Reds, who played in the nearly 50-year-old Rhode Island Auditorium.
 Current tenants include the Providence Bruins ice hockey team, of the American Hockey League (AHL) and the Providence College Friars men's basketball team, of the Big East Conference.
 The center is operated by the Rhode Island Convention Center Authority, which also operates the Rhode Island Convention Center and Veterans Memorial Auditorium.

 Background

 The idea for a Civic Center in Providence had been proposed as early as 1958, on the site of what later became the Providence Place Mall.
 The project was proposed as a joint federal-state-city project, which would create jobs and bring economic benefits.
 However, the plan failed due to the inability to secure federal funds.

 The plan was revived again as a statewide bond issue in the 1968 general election; voters outside of Providence soundly defeated the referendum.
 Finally, mayor Joseph A. Doorley Jr. pushed through a citywide special referendum in 1969, which passed.
 When this amount proved to be inadequate, Doorley pushed through another referendum in 1971, which also passed.
-The project became so closely associated with Mayor Doorley that it was referred to in the press as "Doorley's Dream."
+The project became so closely associated with Mayor Doorley that it was referred to in the press as "Doorley's Dream".